holderbaum/resume/resume.md

 with other delivery teams to bring best practices into play (e.g. Pairing, Trunk Based Development, DevOps Mindset).

 Tags: **Coaching, DevOps, Security Advisory, Infrastructure as Code**
+Technologies: **Java, Python, Ruby, Ansible, Terraform, Kubernetes**

 \vspace{1em}

 ### Founding of the Think About!
 Conference in Cologne, Germany (2018)

-Together with two other people I bootstrapped a startup (HRX Veranstaltungen GmbH) in early 2018 in order to carry out tech conferences in Cologne.
-Since this date we are pushing to make the first Think About!
+Early 2019 my wife and I bootstrapped a company (Holderbaum GmbH) in order to carry out tech conferences in Cologne.
+Since this date we pushed to make the first Think About!
 Conference ([https://think-about.io/](https://think-about/)) happen on May 2019 in Cologne.
+It was a great success and we are looking forward to the next conference in 2020.

 \begin{figure}[H]
 \centering